Ingravescentem aetatem: Contents

-In this motu proprio, a document issued on his own authority, Pope Paul modified the rules governing the participation by cardinals in a papal conclave to elect a new pope and he set age limitations for some of their other responsibilities.
+In this motu proprio, a document issued at his own initiative, Pope Paul modified the rules governing the participation by cardinals in a papal conclave to elect a new pope and he set age limitations for some of their other responsibilities.
 It was a part of a broader program to use age restrictions to change the demographic profile of church leadership that included the retirement of archbishops and bishops at age 75 as urged in Ecclesiae Sanctae (1966).

 He established a rule that only cardinals who have not reached the age of 80 can participate in a conclave.
 The key dates were the cardinal's birthday and the opening day of the conclave, since the rule stated that at age 80 a cardinal loses the right to "enter the conclave".
 Also at 80, a cardinal's membership in the dicasteries of the Roman Curia and related institutions of the Holy See and Vatican City would now terminate.

 Ingravescentem aetatem also asked the heads of Vatican departments to submit their resignations from those offices "voluntarily" at age 75 and noted that the pope would determine whether to accept those resignations on a case-by-case basis.
 (Note: Pope Francis modified this rule in 2014 to require such resignations.)

 A cardinal's membership in the College of Cardinals was not otherwise affected.
 Ingravescentem aetatem specified they may participate in the several days of discussions that the cardinals hold before the start of a conclave.
 Other provisions established procedures to be followed to substitute a cardinal for one excluded by age from a conclave where he had duties to perform, as in the case of the dean of the College of Cardinals, or to fill certain key offices vacated due to age while the papacy is vacant, such as that of the camerlengo.

 Pope Paul reiterated the rule restricting participation in conclaves by cardinals over 80 when he issued a general set of rules for conclaves, Romano Pontifici eligendo, in 1975.